Ben Gurley

 Ben Gurley (December 23, 1926 – November 7, 1963) was an important figure in the history of computing.
-At MIT Lincoln Laboratory, Gurley designed the cathode ray tube display and light-pen of the TX-0.
+At MIT Lincoln Laboratory, Gurley designed the cathode-ray tube display and light pen of the TX-0, a pioneering minicomputer.
 In 1959 Gurley left Lincoln Labs for Digital Equipment Corporation; he was the designer of DEC's first computer, the PDP-1.

 Gurley died of a gunshot fired through a window in his home while eating dinner with his family.
 A former co-worker from DEC was convicted of the crime.
 This incident inspired acquaintance and author John Updike to write his popular novel "The Music School".